16 Days of Activism 2021

 The Monash Gender, Peace and Security Centre in partnership with the Monash Gender and Family Violence Prevention Centre are thrilled to host Natasha Stott Despoja AO on 26th November 2021 to deliver a keynote on gender based violence to coincide with the beginning of the 16 Days of Activism to end violence against women.
 In 2021 Natasha was appointed to the United Nations Committee on the Elimination of Violence against Women (CEDAW).
 Following Natasha's keynote, she will join a panel of Monash violence against women scholars to explore current challenges and commitments to ending violence against women in Australia, across the region and globally.

-The Monash Gender and Family Violence Prevention Centre in partnership with Rape and Domestic Violence Services Australia are hosting a panel of young people to discuss all things consent and respectful relationships education.
-Join Chanel Contos, the founder of Teach Us Consent, Renata Field (DV NSW and Prosper Project Australia/Rainbow Families), Joseph (Victorian Student Representative Council Student Executive Advisory Committee), Sam Watson (LGBTQIA+ survivor advocate) and Katrina Marson (Senior prosecutor ACT Director of Public Prosecutions and Churchill Fellow) to unpack what it is, why it’s important and what it should look like in schools.
+The Monash Gender and Family Violence Prevention Centre in partnership with Full Stop Australia are hosting a panel of young people to discuss all things consent and respectful relationships education.
+Join Chanel Contos, the founder of Teach Us Consent, Renata Field (DV NSW and Prosper Project Australia/Rainbow Families), Sam Watson (LGBTQIA+ survivor advocate) and Katrina Marson (Senior prosecutor ACT Director of Public Prosecutions and Churchill Fellow) to unpack what it is, why it’s important and what it should look like in schools.

 7 December, 10:00am - 11:00am